igor-geyvandov/receipt-processor/README.md

+## About

+REST API that processes purchase receipts and calculates points awarded for each receipt.

+#### Frameworks and libraries used
+* Node and Express for server back-end
+* Jest for unit testing
+* Express-Validator for input validation and sanitizing
+* Docker for containarization

-### Building and running your application
+## Building and running your application
+#### With Docker installed
+If you have Docker intalled, build image and start app container by running: `docker compose up --build`.

+Your application will be available at http://localhost:8080.

 #### With Node.js installed
 If you have Node installed, first run: `npm install`

 Then start your application by running: `npm start`

 Your application will be available at http://localhost:4000.

-#### With Docker installed
-If you have Docker intalled, build image and start app container by running: `docker compose up --build`.

-Your application will be available at http://localhost:8080.

-### Unit Test
+### Unit Tests
 Execute unit tests by running:
 `npm test`

-### API Endpoints
+## API Endpoints
 `GET /` returns heathcheck status

 `POST /receipts/process` saves receipt in in-memory collection, and returns `201` with receipt ID. `400` if bad data provided.